 Van der Vlis was a member of a shooting club and held a licence to carry five firearms.

-The prosecution service said he was in trouble with the police in 2003 for contraventions of the arms and ammunitions act but the case was dropped.
+Investigators said he was in trouble with the police in 2003 for contravening the arms and ammunition act, but the case was dropped.

-A photograph of the killer was circulated on Twitter on Sunday showing a high forehead, short brown hair, high cheekbones and what appears to be a nervous smile.
+A photograph of the killer was circulated on Twitter on Sunday showing a man with a high forehead, short brown hair, high cheekbones and what appears to be a nervous smile.

 Investigators combed the scene of the shooting overnight, collecting spent cartridges littered throughout the mall.
 The bodies of the victims were returned to their families on Sunday.

-Police in the eastern city of Rotterdam announced meanwhile they had arrested a 17-year-old who had announced on Twitter that he intended copying the shooting in his neighbourhood.
+Police in the eastern city of Rotterdam announced meanwhile they had arrested a 17-year-old who had announced on Twitter that he intended to copy the shooting in his neighbourhood.

-The De Ridderhof mall was closed on Sunday but inhabitants of apartments above it were allowed to return home after spending the night in a sports hall.
+The De Ridderhof mall remained closed on Sunday but residents of apartments above it were allowed to return home after spending the night in a sports hall.

-A silent memorial service will be held outside the mall at 9:00 pm (1900 GMT).
+A silent memorial service was to be held outside the mall at 9:00 pm (1900 GMT).

 © 2011 AFP